 Instructions

-1. Chocolate soil can be prepared days before and kept in an airtight container for up to 5 days.
-Pre-heat oven to 150 celsius.
-In a large bowl, combine all the dry ingredients (except melted butter) together and mix well.
-Then stir in the melted butter until the mixture looks mealy.
-Line a baking tray with baking paper and spread the mixture evenly on the baking tray.
-Bake for 10 – 15 minutes, stir the mixture occasionally.
-Cool, then store in an airtight container.
+- Make the chocolate soil first — it can be prepared days ahead and kept in an airtight container for up to 5 days.
+Preheat oven to 150°C. In a large bowl, whisk together the flour, cocoa powder, sugar, and salt until combined.
+Stir in the melted butter until the mixture looks mealy and clumpy.
+Spread evenly on a baking tray lined with baking paper.
+Bake for 10–15 minutes, stirring occasionally.
+Cool completely, then store in an airtight container.

-2. To make the panna cotta – gradually mix the green tea powder with 2 tbsp of milk in a small bowl until smooth.
-Pour the remaining milk into a small heatproof bowl and sprinkle over gelatine.
-Set aside for 5 mins.
-Then place the bowl over a saucepan of hot water and continuously stir until gelatine dissolves.
+- To make the panna cotta: gradually mix the green tea powder with 2 tbsp of the milk in a small bowl until smooth.
+Pour the remaining milk into a small heatproof bowl and sprinkle over the gelatine.
+Set aside for 5 minutes.
+Place the bowl over a saucepan of hot water and stir continuously until the gelatine dissolves.
 Remove and leave to cool.

-3. Mix the cream and sugar in another saucepan and heat over low heat until almost boiling.
+- Mix the cream and sugar in another saucepan and heat over low heat until almost boiling.
 Remove and pour into a jug.
-Whisk in the green tea powder and then followed by the cooled gelatine solution.
-Whisk until they are mixed well.
-Pour the mixture into dariole moulds.
+Whisk in the green tea paste, followed by the cooled gelatine solution.
+Whisk until well combined.
+Pour into dariole moulds.

-4. Transfer them into the refrigerator and refrigerate for 2 hours or more till set.
-To check if they are set or not, they should wobble like jelly when you move the mould and that the centre shouldn’t look like there’s still liquid.
+- Refrigerate for 2 hours or more until set.
+The panna cotta should wobble like jelly when you move the mould, and the centre should not look liquid.

-5. To remove from the moulds, dip the bases briefly for about 5 secs in hot water.
-Then gently invert onto serving plates and give short sharp shakes to loosen them.
+- To unmould, dip the bases briefly in hot water for about 5 seconds.
+Gently invert onto serving plates and give short sharp shakes to loosen.
 Serve with chocolate soil on the side.

 Thanks for this recipe.
 It’s wonderful.
 Tasty, unusual and beautiful.